 Since I accidentally ate some cookies with gluten the week before Thanksgiving (always read the label or ask the cook), which disturbed my gut, I’ve been making a batch of turkey vegetable soup with bone broth every few days.
 It is a wonderfully healing food that is easy to digest and provides lot of nourishment.
 It’s also a lovely way to spend a cold winter day, at home with a broth simmering, smelling great, heating my home, and later, tasting great and nourishing me deeply.

-It takes a long time to make, like a couple of days, but it’s worth it.
+It takes a long time to make, but it’s worth it.
 Continue reading

 There’s a certain unnamed establishment in Austin that serves the best collard greens I’ve ever had.
 I’ve been trying to replicate the recipe because it’s nutritious, tasty, and quick —you spend as much time prepping as cooking — about 10 minutes!